VWin4Ever/restaurant-pos-system/RAILWAY_FIXED_DEPLOYMENT.md

 This guide addresses the MySQL/Nixpacks issue and provides a working deployment solution.

-## 🚨 Important: MySQL Issue Fixed
+## 🚨 Important: Build Issues Fixed

-The error you encountered was due to MySQL package naming in Nixpacks.
+The errors you encountered were due to package naming issues in Nixpacks.
 We've fixed this by:
-- Removing MySQL from the build environment (Railway provides it as a service)
+- Removing custom nixpacks.toml (let Railway use default detection)
-- Simplifying the Nixpacks configuration
+- Simplifying the Railway configuration
 - Adding proper ignore files

 ## 🚀 Step-by-Step Deployment